bramscher/konmashi/tasks/prd-konmashi-mvp.md

 ## 2. Functional Requirements (MVP)

-**User & Brand Management:**
+**User, Team & Brand Management:**
-* The system **shall** allow users to define and store core brand identity elements (e.g., brand voice, tone, key themes) through a guided setup process.
+* The system **shall** allow users to define and store core brand identity elements (e.g., brand voice, tone, key themes) through a guided setup process, and these elements are associated with a Team (company/client), not just a user.
-* The system **shall** use the defined brand identity to inform all AI content generation.
+* The system **shall** support multi-tenant architecture, where each company/client is a Team, and all content, brand identity, ideabank, and social connections are scoped to the Team.
+* The system **shall** enforce that only users with the `ADMIN` role for a Team can access that Team's admin section and manage its settings, prompts, and content.
+* The system **shall** ensure all content, brand identity, ideabank, and social connections are associated with a Team, not just a user.
+* The system **shall** allow users to be members of multiple Teams, with role-based access control (RBAC) enforced per Team.

 **Content Ideation & Initiation:**
 * The system **shall** provide a conversational chat interface (via an "Orchestrator AI") for users to submit simple content creation requests.